 Hunts Point Resiliency: Connection Stories

-This is the fifth installment in our Hunts Point Connection Stories Series that have been published throughout this project to spotlight different voices and resiliency-related stories in Hunts Point.
-Throughout the series, both members of the Hunts Point community and those with ties to the community have been paired with different City representatives to explore different aspects of resiliency in the peninsula.
+This is the first of a series of Hunts Point Connection Stories that we will publish throughout this project to spotlight different voices and stories in Hunts Point.
+Throughout the series, members of the Hunts Point community will be paired with different City representatives to explore different aspects of resiliency in the peninsula.

 We want to hear your story!
-If you are interested in being featured in a Hunts Point Connection Story or have an idea for a story, please email us at email@example.com.
+If you are interested in being featured in a Hunts Point Connections Story, please email us at email@example.com .